emmy-nguyen/moodify/README.md

 Moodify is a mood tracker app developed to help users better understand their emotional patterns and promote mental well-being.
 The idea was sparked by the intense stress my classmates and I faced during the IDSP project in my third term at BCIT.

-## Features
+## Current MVP

+- Homepage: Display your recent mood, calendar, mood count, mood chart and inspirational random quotes.
 - Log your mood: Capture your daily emotions using a simple interface with emojis, categories, and notes.
-- Show all mood: Show all mood by date
+- View all mood: Display all logged moods by date.
-- Edit & Delete your mood: Allow you to change and delete your mood
+- Edit & Delete your mood: Allow users to modify or remove recorded moods.

 ## Tech Stack